-- Computer skills: programs, applications, word processing, spreadsheets, databases etc. Don't put "Internet skills" meaning you know how to use a Internet browser and e-mail, as this is not a differentiating ability.
+- Computer skills: programs, applications, word processing, spreadsheets, databases etc. Don't put 'internet skills' meaning you know how to use an internet browser and e-mail, as this is not a differentiating ability.

 - Publications and other professional articles.

-- Hobbies: Your personal hobbies are just as important as your professional information, since they give some impression about you as a person.
-Most employers like "active" hobbies (such as sport and music) or social engagements.
-Watching TV or chatting with friends is not considered to be a hobby and will make you appear like a "couch potato".
+- Hobbies: your personal hobbies are just as important as your professional information, since they give some impression about you as a person.
+Most employers like active hobbies (such as sport and music) or social engagements.
+Watching TV or chatting with friends is not considered to be a hobby and will make you out to be a couch potato.

 Date and signature: in Germany, it is very common to date and to sign your CV at the bottom of the last page.

 The cover letter

 Your cover letter should state your specific interest in the position you are applying for and why you are qualified for it.
 The letter should be straightforward and not include a lot of diplomatic wording.
-Remember, most employers receive many applications a day so appreciate brevity.
-Even though this doesn't sound very poetic, it is common to start a cover letter the phrase, "Hiermit bewerbe ich mich als .."
-(I hereby apply as ..).
+Remember, most employers receive many applications each day so appreciate brevity.
+Even though this doesn't sound very poetic, it is common to start a cover letter with the phrase, "Hiermit bewerbe ich mich als..."
+(I hereby apply as...).

 Make a clear statement on why you are the right person for the position.
 Avoid general platitudes like, "I always wanted to work in your industry, and am impressed by the good reputation your company has obtained in its sector."
 Keep focussed and try to make yourself stand out with something original.